Frank H. Goodyear

-Early life
+Early life, family and education

 Goodyear was born on March 7, 1849, in Groton, New York, but soon after his birth, the family moved to Holland in Erie County.
 He was a son of Dr. Bradley Goodyear (1816–1889), and Esther Permelia (née Kinne) Goodyear (1822–1907).
 His elder brother was Charles W. Goodyear, who was the father of Anson Goodyear.
-His father had been a tailor until Bradley's uncle, Dr. Miles Goodyear, president of the Cortland County Medical Society persuaded him to study at Geneva Medical College.
+His father had been a tailor until Bradley's uncle Dr. Miles Goodyear, president of the Cortland County Medical Society, persuaded him to study at Geneva Medical College.

-He attended the district school and East Aurora Academy before Frank began teaching in the district school.
+Frank attended the district school and East Aurora Academy.

 Career

-After his stint as a teacher, Frank began working as a bookkeeper for Robert Looney, a native of the Isle of Man, at Looneyville, New York.
-Looney ran a farm, sawmill, general store, and feed and grain business, and owned vast timberlands in Pennsylvania.
-Frank married Robert's daughter Jospehine in 1871.
+Goodyear taught at the district school he had attended as a student.
+After his stint as a teacher, he worked as a bookkeeper in Looneyville, New York, for Robert Looney, a native of the Isle of Man.
+Looney ran a farm, sawmill, general store, and feed and grain business, and he owned vast timberlands in Pennsylvania.
+Frank married Robert's daughter Josephine in 1871.
 When Robert died in 1872, they inherited the timberlands from her father's estate.
-Goodyear, who had moved to Buffalo before Looney's death, used the inheritance to start his lumber business and enterprises.
+Frank and Josephine had moved to Buffalo, New York, before Looney's death.
+Frank used the inheritance to start his lumber business and enterprises.